SaadBazaz/Dino-Game-With-Hand-Gestures/README.md

 Digital Image Processing, Spring 2021
 Bachelors of Computer Science, National University of Computing and Emerging Sciences, Islamabad.

+# Installation
+- Download the Notebook files and open in a Python Notebook Editor (like Jupyter Notebooks).
+- Download chromedriver for your OS, and place it in the ```t-rex-runner-gh-pages``` folder.
+- Fix the paths to chromedriver in the notebooks, according to your folder
+- Run and enjoy!

 # Versions:
 ## Version 1: Dino Game with hand gestures using mediapipe
 ### Explanation